 - If you are constantly complaining you need a bigger pantry, then perhaps the problem is not the size of the pantry, but the quantity of items you are trying to stuff into it.

 With all that said, I am nostalgic for the idea root cellar because of the simplicity and wholesomeness of the food from days long ago.
 I am grateful I don’t have to grow anything myself.
 I feel blessed I there are stores.
 I am lucky to have food choices and try make healthy ones.
 I work with the space in my kitchen so that everything fits without being crammed or cluttered.
-I can only hope you aspire to do the same.

 Thanks for reading

 The Klutter Koach